 Between 5:00 pm-6:00 pm: Dinner

 Loosely, of course.
 Weekends are a little different and it’s subject to change to depending on what we have going on at night, but still, everyone GENERALLY follows this plan.
 In the summer however, it seems “Everything Goes”.
 Apparently over the kitchen doorway is a sign that reads “Mom’s 24 Diner!
 Eat What You Want, When You Want!!!”
 (And pout when Mom gives you a hard time about it.)

 I follow the September through June dining plan all year, including in the summer.
 I am hungry for breakfast by 8, lunch by 1, and dinner by 6.
 My body doesn’t say, “screw that, it’s summer”.
-My body like routine and normalcy.
-The rest of the house, however…
+My body likes routine and normalcy.
+Feeding teenagers, however…

 8:00 am: Wake up.
 Have coffee.
 Lounge around.
 Ignore mother’s requests to eat breakfast.

 10:00 am: Eat breakfast.

 10:30 am: Eat breakfast again.